marek629/blog/src/nyan-cat-ogg-01.md

 Great!
 I was happy until I played my OGG file.
-I heard only big noise.
+I heard big noise only.
 It was unpleasant experience.

 But why?
-What wrong happen in my code?
+What wrong happen with my code?
 So... it was my lack of knowledge about OGG file.

-OGG is only container for audio data.
+OGG is a container for audio data only.
-It can store audio data and some metadata, like autor name, song and album titles etc.
+It can store audio data and some metadata, like author name, song and album titles, etc.
 In OGG file header is written type of used audio data compression.
 They could be encoded using Vorbis or Opus codec.
-It means I need decode twice.
+It means I need to decode twice.

 But I don't know what codec to use.
 Vorbis or Opus?
-Of course it depends on my OGG file encoding.
+Of course, it depends on my OGG file encoding.
 Let's check this information using `music-metadata` package.
-Just see and execute folowing code:
+Just see and execute following code:

 ```JS
 import { parseFile } from 'music-metadata'